jaegertracing/documentation/content/docs/next-release/apis.md

 ### gRPC/Protobuf (stable)

-The recommended way for programmatically retrieving traces and other data is via `jaeger.api_v2.QueryService` gRPC endpoint defined in [query.proto][query.proto] IDL file.
+The recommended way for programmatically retrieving traces and other data is via `jaeger.api_v2.QueryService` gRPC endpoint defined in [query.proto] IDL file.

 ### HTTP JSON (internal)